alibori/larapass/README.md

 LaraPass is a self-hosted personal password manager built with security in mind.
 It is a fullstack web application built with Laravel, Livewire, Tailwind CSS and NativePHP.

+LaraPass is built with security in mind.
+It uses the latest security best practices to keep your passwords safe.
+These are encrypted using the **OpenSSL** encryption algorithm.

 **IMPORTANT**: This project is still in development and is not ready for production use.

 ## Features

-- **Secure**: LaraPass is built with security in mind.
-It uses the latest security best practices to keep your passwords safe.
-These are encrypted using the **OpenSSL** encryption algorithm.
+- **Save your passwords**: Save your passwords in a secure way.

 ## Configuration